israelg99/israelg99.github.io/_posts/2017-02-27-PixelCNN-with-Keras.md

 ### Architecture
-Since the paper focuses on PixelRNN, it fails to provide a clear explanation of how the architecture of PixelCNN should look like, however, it does a good job of describing the big picture, but it is not enough for actually implementing PixelCNN.
+Since the paper focuses on PixelRNN, it fails to provide a clear explanation on how the architecture of PixelCNN should look like, however, it does a good job of describing the big picture, but it is not enough for actually implementing PixelCNN.

 Here's the architecture I came up with for grayscale MNIST (with only 1 residual block for simplicity):